A WASHINGTON STATE NONPROFIT ORGANIZATION

 Around 2011 we focused on mines and mining camps.
 Here, we were able to find more of a fingerprint left behind by those who had worked and lived in these spaces.
 We found newspapers, canned food, homemade chess boards, and mining claim documents.
 One mine we visited required chest waders to slog through the waist deep water that flooded the first quarter mile of the adit.
 After coming out of the water, we happened upon a side tunnel that was full of graffiti left behind by the miners.
 Using their carbide lanterns they had burned their names, the date, and sometimes pictures onto the walls of the mine.
 This find planted the seed for what would be years of travel to document other historic markings.

 Mike is a retired engineer, residing in Seattle, Washington.
-Charlie works as a photographer and photo editor, and lives in Salt Lake City, Utah.
+Charlie works as a creative director, and lives in Salt Lake City, Utah.

 Michelle Schmidt.
 "Making their mark."
 Inland 360, September 2019